ABOUT BUSINESS VISA TO AUSTRALIA

 • Extension stream

-Visa to Australia stands as a specialized division within the Pacific Center Group, headquartered in Airlie Beach, Queensland, Far North.
-As a Registered Australian Migration Agency (MARN 0743766), our team consists of dedicated, seasoned, and highly qualified Australian Visa and immigration specialists.
+Visa to Australia is a specialized Pacific Center Group division headquartered in Airlie Beach, Queensland, Far North.
+As a Registered Australian Migration Agency (MARN 0743766), our team comprises dedicated, seasoned, highly qualified Australian Visa and immigration specialists.

-Pacific Center specializes in providing tailored services to business talents, accomplished managers, and investors seeking permanent residency in Australia.
-Our expertise lies in facilitating the acquisition of suitable visas that allow for the establishment and operation of businesses within the country.
+Pacific Center provides tailored services to business talents, accomplished managers, and investors seeking permanent residency in Australia.
+Our expertise is facilitating the acquisition of suitable visas that allow for establishing and operating businesses within the country.

 We collaborate with proficient business brokers who aid in acquiring ongoing businesses, assets, or properties, ensuring a smooth transition.
-Additionally, our partnerships extend to include seasoned accountants, business advisors, and financial experts, offering comprehensive in-house support to streamline your business endeavours.
+Our partnerships include seasoned accountants, business advisors, and financial experts, offering comprehensive in-house support to streamline your business.

 Business Innovation Stream: This visa is for individuals with business skills, allowing them to operate new or existing businesses in Australia.
 Applicants must be nominated by an Australian State or Territory government agency.